 - Tech that “did not work as advertised” tied for second place as a big disappointment for 19 percent of users

 Overcoming the “fear of the new” is one of the biggest challenges faced by innovative companies.
 These businesses can’t afford to drive off early adopters with non-intuitive and overly complicated tech.
 Fortunately, there’s one UX principle that has proven invaluable for helping designers recognize when they’ve gone too far.
 It boils down to the quantification of usability.
+Usability is key to successful tech adoption, especially when considering mobility.
+A business phone system designed for use on mobile phones, for example, has to be able to function despite intermittent connectivity.

 The Pareto Principle